Skip to content

 // 1.
 String value validation

-DomainError.For<Currency>(new DomainErrorType.Empty(), currencyCode ?? "",
+DomainError.For<Currency>(new DomainErrorKind.Empty(), currencyCode ?? "",

 $"Currency code cannot be empty.
 Current value: '{currencyCode}'")

-// Generated error code: "DomainErrors.Currency.Empty"
+// Generated error code: "Domain.Currency.Empty"

 DomainError.For<Denominator, int>(new Zero(), value,